 Claudia was matched up with a former title challenger and absolute babe in Poland’s Karolina Kowalkiewicz.
 Fighting for KSW and Invicta, Karolina entered the UFC an impressive 7-0.
 A 3-0 UFC run capped off by a hard-fought victory over Rose Namajunas warranted a shot at the title.
 Karolina dropped a decision, but had Joanna badly hurt late in the fight.

-Karolina is an exceptionally well-rounded fighter, there is no clear path to victory for any opponent.
-She’s a competent and dangerous striker, an adept clinch striker, and a very talented grappler in spurts.
+Karolina is an exceptionally well-rounded fighter for the division, there is no clear path to victory for any opponent.
+She’s a competent and often dangerous striker, an adept clinch striker, and a very talented grappler in spurts.
 On top of all this, she’s downright charming.

 The fight was wrought with tension.
 Claudia was hesitant to openly engage with the longer striker, Karolina knew that if she became aggressive, it would open up takedown opportunities.
 As we’ve seen time and time again, Claudia is able to force the positions she wants and take control of the fight.

-After securing a beautiful trip takedown, Claudia capitalized on Karolina’s eager attempts to get up.
+After securing a beautiful trip takedown off the bodylock, Claudia capitalized on Karolina’s eager attempts to get up.
 Giving a world champion black belt your back is inadvisable.

 It was Claudia’s first UFC finish, and her first “Performance of the Night” award.
 Gadelha had completely run through one of the division’s top contenders.